Heptapleurum arboricola: Flowers

 Appearing from midsummer to early autumn, the flowers are produced in a 20 cm panicle of small umbels, each umbel 7–10 mm in diameter with 5–10 flowers.
 The flowers are hermaphroditic, having a colour ranging from yellow to green and a double perianth radial symmetry.
 They are composed of an entire annular calyx, five almost fully developed sepals, a corolla with five petals 2.5 mm long, with five stamens and five or six carpels that enclose the ovary.
 The style is not recognizable and the stigma is established.

 Fruits

 The fruits have an almost spherical oval drupe, with a diameter of about 5 mm.
 The endocarp contains five seeds.
 The fruits ripen from late summer to early winter.
 They begin as orange glandular points.
 At maturity, they become red-violet.
-The fruits are inedible to humans, but may be consumed (and spread elsewhere) by various birds, parrots or other animals.
+The fruits are inedible to humans, but may be consumed (and spread elsewhere) by various birds or other animals.

 Distribution

-This species is indigenous to China, but has widely naturalized elsewhere.
-It is now found in the northern, tropical regions of Australia; in areas of Queensland, it has been noted to significantly compete with native species.
-It has also been introduced to the Ryukyu Islands, Hawaii, Florida, Bermuda, and Jamaica.
+This species is indigenous to Taiwan and has been introduced to the Ryukyu Islands, Hawaii, Florida, Bermuda, and Jamaica.